bismuthfoundation/hypernode/doc/Notes.md

 * using pytest for help with tests
 * pycharm as code editor/linter/debug

-* Sphinx for autodoc generation from docstrings.
+* Sphinx for auto documentation generation from docstrings within the code itself.

 # Logging